-An important aspect is to determine the agricultural land area of a country to be used as denominator and the conceptual scope for the sustainability assessment.
-Agricultural land area is defined by FAO as the sum of arable land plus permanent crops plus permanent meadows and pastures (FAOSTAT , 2018; SEEA AFF, 2018).
+An important aspect is to determine the total agricultural land area of a country to be used as denominator for SDG 2.4.1.
+Agricultural land is defined by FAO as the sum of cropland (arable land plus permanent crops) and permanent meadows and pastures (FAOSTAT Land Use, Irrigation and Agricultural Practices Questionnaire, 2018; SEEA AFF, 2018).
+National level statistics are collected by FAO from member countries and disseminated in FAOSTAT.
 Two practical points need to be considered:

 determining the extent to which the coverage and design of the farm survey encompasses the entire agricultural land area;

-determining the extent to which the total area of land under the management of farmers (the agricultural holding) is different from the associated agricultural land areas.
+determining the extent to which the total land area under the management of farmers (the agricultural farm holding) is different from the associated agricultural land areas.
 The agricultural holding may be larger than the agricultural land area because it can also include for example, areas left for conservation, farm buildings, etc.

-For the purpose of calculating the indicator, the statistical unit is necessarily the agricultural holding to which an agricultural land area is associated.
-Sustainability for each sub-indicator is assessed at the level of the agricultural holding (i.e. farm level) and then associated with the agricultural land area of that holding.
+For the purpose of calculating the indicator, the statistical unit is the farm holding to which an agricultural land area is associated.
+Sustainability for each sub-indicator is likewise assessed at the level of the agricultural land area of the farm holding.

-Particular consideration must be given to common land that cannot be clearly associated with a particular agricultural holding.
+Particular consideration must be given to common land that cannot be clearly associated with a particular farm holding.
 In some regions, these lands may represent a large percentage of agricultural land areas.
-This is relevant in many countries in which a significant number of farmers, with or without land, rely on livestock farming using common lands (pastoralists, agro-pastoralists).
+This is relevant in many countries where a significant number of farmers, with or without land, rely on livestock farming using common lands (pastoralists, agro-pastoralists).

-Common land is included in the scope insofar as it can be associated with and is under the exclusive control of a particular agricultural holding.
-What is outside the scope of the indicator are large areas of land that are not managed but used by different agricultural holdings without any management arrangement.
+In line with the World Census of Agriculture, as well as consistently with the farm survey instruments selected to measure indicator 2.4.1 (next section), common land is included from scope insofar as it can be associated with and is under the exclusive control of a particular farm holding.
+Areas of land that are not managed but used by different farm holdings without any management arrangement are out of scope of indicator 2.4.1.

-The FAO definition of total agricultural land area includes these common lands that are a part of permanent meadows and pastures.
-However, the scope of indicator 2.4.1 is to capture to what extent producers make use of the land under their direct control in a sustainable way, and several of the proposed sub-indicators imply a certain level of control on the land.
-Furthermore, the global area of common land represents a large share of agricultural land area.
-Including common lands in the calculation of agricultural sustainability would therefore bias substantially the results at country, regional and global levels.
-Pilot studies have recommended to exclude common land from the survey and focus on agricultural holdings only.
-This is also in line with the instrument selected to measure indicator 2.4.1 (the next section).
-In conclusion the denominator for indicator 2.4.1 has been modified as agricultural land area minus common land.
-This decision needs to be considered in the broader framework of the full set of SDG indicators, considering in particular the indicator associated with SDG Target 15.3.

 Farm typology and scope

-In some developed countries, agricultural surveys limit their coverage to farms with a value of operations above a certain monetary threshold in order to exclude hobby farmers.
+In some developed countries, farm surveys limit their coverage to farms with a value of operations above a certain monetary threshold in order to exclude hobby farmers.
 In developing countries, applying this threshold would tend to exclude smaller and subsistence farms whose contribution to total agricultural area and overall sustainability may be substantial.
 This methodology requires that all types of agricultural holdings be taken into consideration, with the exception of hobby farms, and considering the scope as described above.

 Data collection instrument